aimclub/iOpt/docs/source/examples.rst

     :width: 500
     :align: center

-    Graph of the objective function obtained during optimization of hyperparameters using the Hyperopt framework during 500 iterations
+    Graph of the objective function obtained during optimization of hyperparameters using the Hyperopt framework with 500 iterations

-The Optuna framework implements a parallel computing mode, which allows you to calculate the value of the objective function at several test points at once with the n_jobs parameter set.
-During the process of optimizing the hyperparameters C and gamma using the Optuna framework, the value of the objective function was found equal to -0.9491 at the point {C, gamma} = {:math:`4.4831∙10^5`; :math:`2.668∙10^{-2}`}.
+The Optuna framework implements a parallel computing mode, which allows one to calculate the value of the objective function at several trial points at once, depending on the n_jobs parameter.
+During the process of tuning the hyperparameters C and gamma using the Optuna framework, the value of the objective function was found equal to -0.9491 at the point {C, gamma} = {:math:`4.4831∙10^5`; :math:`2.668∙10^{-2}`}.
 The experiment took 5262 seconds.

 The listing below shows the code for preparing the task to be solved by the Optuna framework.
-In this case, the algorithm must complete 500 iterations, and the calculation of the objective function values will be carried out in parallel, on 12 threads at once.
+In this case, the algorithm completes 500 iterations, and the calculation of the objective function values will be carried out in parallel, on 12 threads at once.

 .. code-block:: python
    :caption: Solving the problem of finding the optimal combination of continuous parameters using the Optuna framework